The History of Masquerade Balls

 Behind the Masks of Masquerades

-Hiding one's identity is the theme behind wearing masks at masquerade events.
-No one would reveal who they are until well after midnight.
-This tradition goes back to Venice, Italy; where privacy and anonymity was hard to come by and being judged by others came too easily.
-You couldn't do anything in the dark or be shady without someone knowing who you are.
+Mystery and intrigue is the theme of the masquerade.
+No one would dare reveal who they are until well after midnight.
+This tradition goes back to Venice, Italy; where privacy and anonymity were hard to come by, and being judged by others came too easily.
 However, the lower class citizens of Venice who didn't want to be judged or ridiculed by the upper class found that "the mask" gave them privacy and a chance to hide their true character and personality, even if by chance they were a menace to society.
 The mask set individuals free to do and say whatever they liked without worrying about backlash and retribution from others.
 It allowed the lower class people to mingle with the higher class with no shame.
-Another aspect of the mask for entertainment, it let the party turn into a guessing game of who's who of the elite, adding mystery and intrigue for potential suitors of the opposite sex.
+Another aspect of the mask for entertainment, it let the party turn into a guessing game of who's who of the elite, adding mystery and intrigue for potential romantic suitors of the opposite sex.

 Popular Masquerades of the Past

-Being anonymous and at the same time, being flamboyant and wearing richly decorated costumes can add spice to a formal affair or an evening of merriment.
-Masquerade galas have been taking pace for a long time, going from traditional trends of yesterday to more popular or modern trends of the 21st century that involved themed events, events like that of Valentine's Day masquerade bashes.
+Being anonymous, flamboyant, and wearing richly decorated costumes can add flair to a formal affair or an evening of merriment.
+Masquerade galas run the gambit from traditional trends of yesterday to more popular or modern trends of the 21st century that involved themed events, events like that of a Valentine's Day masquerade.
 However, some of the most popular masquerade balls of the past are still celebrated today, especially when and if you take a trip to Venice, Italy during the event of the Venice Carnival, which originated in the 14th century.
-With this kind of extravagant G ala, you couldn't tell the wealthy folks from the poor folks because of the costumes and masks.
-This celebration is associated with the Roman Catholic traditions and their pre-lentin festival, that of the Mardi Gras.
+With this kind of extravagant gala, you couldn't tell the wealthy folks from the poor folks because of the costumes and masks.
+This celebration is associated with the Roman Catholic traditions and their pre-Lentin festival, that of the Mardi Gras.

-Though it is noted historically that the Mardi Gras in New Orleans started in 1741, it wasn't a party for everyone.
+Though it is noted historically that the Mardi Gras in New Orleans, LA, started in 1741, it wasn't a party for everyone.
 By the time 1781 came around, it was put into law that African Americans were not permitted to participate.
-They could not attend the Mardi Gras Balls.
+They could not attend the Mardi Gras balls.
 Up until 1857, only the social elite, the upper crust of white society could attend the wild parties and celebrations of costume fantasy.

 On March 26, 1883, another extravagant party took place called the Vanderbilt Masquerade.
 This event was hosted by the multi-millionaire Alva Vanderbilt.
 The purpose of sponsoring this gala is because she was opening her Fifth Avenue Chateau in Manhattan, New York.